DISYTAX

 3. Consolidated Compounding for Multiple Years Permitted

-In several recent cases, the Income Tax Department has allowed taxpayers to file single consolidated compounding applications covering multiple assessment years and multiple offences, significantly simplifying the process and reducing costs [web:134].
+In several recent cases, the Income Tax Department has allowed taxpayers to file single consolidated compounding applications covering multiple assessment years and multiple offences, significantly simplifying the process and reducing costs.

 Frequently Asked Questions (FAQs) on Compounding 2024-25